How We Work

-Roz Payne, our committee secretary, takes care of the day-to-day running of the Fund, along with Jan Burchell, Della Poolton and Nicki Biddlestone.
+Steve Newbury, our general manager and committee secretary, takes care of the day-to-day running of the Fund, along with Jan Burchell, Della Poolton and Nicki Biddlestone.

 Our management committee meet every six weeks and it’s their job to consider grant and loan applications and then recommend them to the Directors for approval.

 Friday 16 November